How Does Hydroxychloroquine Work for Coronavirus - Why It May Be a Game-Changer

 IFN is the key there.
 Interferon, our body's natural antiviral (it gums up their system).

 We looked at CBD and interferon (boosts it) at our CBD and immune response review.

 Just look at the chart when hydroxychloroquine and azithromycin is combined:

 Now you see why this is a deal-breaker?

 Most importantly, these are both well-studied, easily accessible, and cheap.

-It's almost a blessing that mother nature (via lots of research) have given us.
+It's almost a blessing that mother nature (via lots of research) has given us.

 This is why we're so hopeful for a few months out.